 - Rarely buy all of your products or only buy standard with no upgrades

-3. Poor Customer – They meet few or none of the ideal traits you’ve defined.
+These customers meet few or none of the ideal traits you’ve defined.

 These buyers cost you money and time and erode company morale.
 They drain your team and your resources.
-Salespeople sometimes see these buyers as low hanging fruit.
+Salespeople sometimes see these customers as low hanging fruit.
 In other words, they appear to be easy sales requiring less effort.
 Not the case.
 These buyers will distract you from selling and servicing your ideal customers.

 - Excessive demands and complaints